High School Preparation

 How We Decide

 In making admission decisions, we give most weight to quality of high school coursework, achievement in those courses, and teacher evaluations.
+Application evaluation is complex and takes time.

 Extracurricular Pursuits.
 Centre’s evaluation process places emphasis on steady involvement, leadership, and prominence of organizations and activities in which students are involved.
 Students should include any work experience on their application as well.